|

 According to concepts of modern materialistic philosophy (physical

-philosophy) the matter consists of atoms but the modern understanding of atoms
+philosophy) the matter consists of atoms, but the modern understanding of atoms

 differs from understanding of atoms in a context of philosophy of Democritus,

-about what it was told above.
+that was told above.
 Namely the Gaia is personification of an

 appreciable matter but atoms of Democritus are particles which form